pascalpepe/bootstrap-webpack-template/README.md

 ### Development and production modes

-The build can be run in two modes for different optimizations.
-For instance:

-* In development mode: the output is not minimized.
-* In production mode: the output is optimized, either with [terser](https://terser.org/) for scripts or with [cssnano](https://cssnano.co/) for styles.
+The build can be run in two modes for different optimizations: development and production.
+In production mode, the output is optimized with [terser](https://terser.org/) for scripts and [cssnano](https://cssnano.co/) for styles.

 See [webpack's documentation](https://webpack.js.org/configuration/mode/)
 for a detailed comparison.